apify/apify-docs/content/academy/become_an_apify_expert/solutions/actor_building.md

 Which will allow you to use jQuery syntax outside of Puppeteer/Playwright page evaluation functions.

-- What is the main difference between Cheerio and jQuery?
+**Q: What is the main difference between Cheerio and jQuery?**

-Though they share the same syntax, and therefore look quite similar, Cheerio and jQuery are designed for different purposes. jQuery is a frontend library for manipulating the DOM, making AJAX calls, etc. while Cheerio is a backend library exclusively for Node.js built for the purpose of intuitively parsing HTML on the server-side.
+_A:_ Though they share the same syntax, and therefore look quite similar, Cheerio and jQuery are designed for different purposes. jQuery is a frontend library for manipulating the DOM, making AJAX calls, etc. while Cheerio is a backend library exclusively for Node.js built for the purpose of intuitively parsing HTML on the server-side.

 Some specific functionality of jQuery is not available with Cheerio.
 Follow official documentation if you run into one of these cases.

-- In which situations would you use CheerioCrawler?
-What are its limitations?
+**Q: In which situations would you use CheerioCrawler?
+What are its limitations?**

-One should use CheerioCrawler when scraping any non-dynamic content.
+_A:_ One should use CheerioCrawler when scraping any non-dynamic content.
 For scraping any content that doesn't require the loading of JavaScript in order to receive all of the data (such as with server-side rendered HTML pages and APIs), CheerioCrawler should be used.
 It is limited though, as it can only make static requests.
 This means that if a piece of data is loaded using JavaScript from an API call that the page makes, CheerioCrawler will never see that piece of data.

 > Learn more about dynamic pages in our [**dynamic pages**]({{@link dynamic_pages_and_spas/js_rendering_and_dynamic_pages.md}}) lesson, and learn how to overcome their challenges in the [**API scraping**]({{@link api_scraping.md}}) course and the [**JSON in HTML**]({{@link dynamic_pages_and_spas/js_in_html.md}}) lesson.

 Additionally, if the job being done requires some sort of interaction with the page, PlaywrightCrawler/PuppeteerCrawler should be used, as CheerioCrawler runs out of the context of the browser.

-- Using Puppeteer, how can you extract data from a page without using jQuery/Cheerio?
+**Q: Using Puppeteer, how can you extract data from a page without using jQuery/Cheerio?**

-You can use functions such as `page.evaluate()` and `page.$$eval()` to run data collection code in the context of the browser and return it so that it can be used back in the Node.js context.
+_A:_ You can use functions such as `page.evaluate()` and `page.$$eval()` to run data collection code in the context of the browser and return it so that it can be used back in the Node.js context.

 Though this is possible: